 - 1. If the employer imposes or is considering a decision to suspend an employee, the employer must notify the employee of his decision or intention in writing, stating the grounds on which it is based and the procedure to be followed.
 If the circumstances are such that the suspension must become effective immediately, the employer must act in accordance with the provisions of the first sentence during the period of the suspension. - 2.
 The employee will be given the opportunity to put up a defence.
 This defence must be put up within 3 weeks of the written notification referred to in paragraph 1.
 If the suspension becomes effective immediately, the defence must be put up in the same manner during the period of suspension. - 3.
 The employer may prolong a decision to suspend the employee after the employee has put up a defence as referred to in paragraph 2 or after the employee has stated that he will not put up a defence.
 The decision must be made within 14 days of the defence and must be made known to the employee in writing and supported by reasons.
-The manner in which the employee may lodge an appeal against this decision must also be stated.
+The manner in which the employee may lodge an appeal against this decision at the appeals committee for staff as referred to in article S-2 must also be stated.